TheDen/thoughts.theden.sh/content/posts/kube-tricks.md

 * If it’s a performance issue, use `watch -n5 kubectl top nodes` (or `kubectl top pods`) and inspect.
 * If it’s a scaling issue check `autoscaler kubectl -n kube-system logs -f deployment.apps/cluster-autoscaler`.
 * If it’s a networking issue check the Kubernetes DNS.
 In certain infra configurations `kube-dns` pods can be scheduled on only one node (sometimes a preemptible or spot node), guaranteeing downtime.
-* Check the VMs on the cloud provider if it's a compute issues, or the disk if it’s storage.
+* Check the VMs on the cloud provider if it's a compute issues, or the disk if it’s a storage issue.
 Sometimes it's preemptible/spot nodes going down (or the general provider itself)
 Usually the problem will emerge.
 Normally one doesn't often need to directly connect to the VM.

 ## `StatefulSets` are more trouble than they're worth

 `StatefulSets` have their place, but in my opinion they’re not ideal when one really wants to principally keep state.
 Useful for general compute pods where it’s good to keep state between pod restarts and the like.
-But in situatuions where on is running a properly stateful service like `HDFS` or `ES`, a `Deployment` + `PVC` is almost always better.
+But in situations where on is running a properly stateful service like `HDFS` or `ES`, a `Deployment` + `PVC` is almost always better.
 Here are some comparisons, say for a `HDFS` (namenode) pod with `n` datanodes:

-* If one wants to remove datanode number 4 of n in a `StatefulSet`, one has to scale them down since they’re ordered
+* If one wants to remove ; number 4 of n in a `StatefulSet`, one has to scale them down since they’re ordered
 * If one wants to migrate the `PVs` to a different cluster, it's non-trivial since `volumeClaimTemplates` will create new `PVCs` + `PVs`
 * If one accidentally delete the `StatefulSet`, the `volumeClaimTemplates` is removed, and non-trivial to reattach `PVs` (if they were set to `Retain`).
 * One can't have datanodes in a `StatefulSet` that have different `PVC` sizes, requests, env vars, or anything useful.
 They stay identical.